cs4241-20a/a1-gettingstarted/README.md

 This is the Assignment 1 for CS 4241 A20

-We are asked to craft a simple web page with server using git and glitch
+We are asked to craft a simple web page for our info using git and glitch

+## Code Structure
+- server.js: server
+- style.css: stlesheet
+- package.json: for server
+- index.html: static html page

 ## References
 [Rainbow Text Implementation](https://stackoverflow.com/questions/36793529/how-to-generate-rainbow-colored-text-in-javascript)